Your Private Practice Website Is Not About You

 As a therapist, you know that what happens in therapy sessions is designed to meet the client’s needs, not yours.
 The same holds true for your website.

 Your blog isn’t about you, and neither is your website.
 Even your “About” page isn’t really about you.
-It’s about what they need to hear so that they know you're the one.
+It’s about what your ideal clients need to hear so that they know you're the one.

 Want more writing advice for your therapy site?
 Go back to the full list of articles.